Deep Dive – Climate Change Series

 The Three Key Objectives of a Credible Climate Action Plan

-As I’ve said earlier, municipal governments make a majority of decisions regarding what and where things get built.1 These decisions tie back to the over 60% of emissions produced by buildings and personal transportation.
+For reasons described in Part 1, municipal governments make a majority of decisions regarding what and where things get built.1 These decisions tie back to the over 60% of emissions produced by buildings and personal transportation.
 Rarely do climate action plans call for a fundamental change in development patterns, even though research has consistently shown that building at the human scale is better for the climate.
 You get fewer emissions compared to the usual mix of high rises and sprawling suburbs.
 Any credible climate action plan would take this into account and aim to end the expansion of urban sprawl—in both its vertical and horizontal dimensions.

 The idea here is to cut emissions and create the kinds of places that many people have been saying they prefer for decades.
 A municipality that aims to reduce emissions would create well-designed human-scale neighborhoods that provide a variety of housing options and uses; places where walking or biking to daily needs is easy, safe, and enjoyable.
 This kind of development not only benefits our climate—it also provides many other advantages over urban sprawl.